cepthomas/Notr/README.md

 ## Demo

 [The spec](test_files/notr-spec.ntr) provides an example of the features.
-If the plugin is installed it will look something like this (note uses my color scheme):
+If the plugin is installed it will look something like this (uses my color scheme):

 ![ex1](test_files/ex1.jpg)